 In her keynote speech at the 2016 IB Asia Pacific Conference in Hyderabad, Linda Lantieri explained that a disposition is a way of approaching life that is unique to a particular person.
 She used the example of kindness.
 If a person is consistently kind to others they become known for their kindness.
 This kindness impacts how they view others and navigate their way through life leaving footprints of kindness in their wake.
 Kindness is their way of thinking.
 Kindness is their way of seeing.
 Kindness is their way of doing.
 They are kind.
 Kindness has become their disposition.

 This simple explanation of a disposition got me thinking about our role as inquiry-based teachers.
 After reflecting on my own developing practice and the journey our College has travelled in implementing the IB Middle Years Programme, I have come to the understanding that an inquiry-based teaching approach is in actual fact a disposition.
 It is a way of thinking.
 It is a way of seeing.
-It is a way of doing.
+It is a way of acting.

 As inquiry-based teachers we are provided with an opportunity to view each child in our classrooms not as vessels to be filled with the knowledge and skills of our discipline, but as an active inquirer who we can equip with the skills to seek knowledge and then to know just how to apply knowledge and skills within multiple global contexts.
 This is the approach we take within our classrooms.
 We view our students as highly capable learners in their own unique way who can achieve great accomplishments as a result of their learning.